I would wager a guess that the most used word in a child’s vocabulary is “mom”.

-Not only do kid’s thrive on structure, they love the feeling of accomplishment and being a part of something.
+Not only do kids thrive on structure, but they also love the feeling of accomplishment and being a part of something.
 We all do.
-It’s why we create lists and why we tend to work better as a team then apart.
+It’s why we create lists and why we tend to work better as a team than apart.

-But as a mom, having my girls pitch in around the house did more for my mental state then probably anything else has.
-Being relieved of some of the burden of running a house allowed me to focus on other things, which helped me feel more in control of my life again.
+But as a mom, having my girls pitch in around the house did more for my mental state than probably anything else has.
+Being relieved of some of the burdens of running a house allowed me to focus on other things, which helped me feel more in control of my life again.